kevL/yata/ReadMe.txt

-                 way to tell purists that a file is not quite at peak efficiency (6) and "true" also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the head of the id-col still turns to a red color regardless of this setting
-             (7) when applying celltext that has whitespace but is not double- quoted Yata will add the quotes and issue a notice that the text has been changed if "true"; otherwise Yata will add
+                 way to tell purists that a file is not quite at peak efficiency (6) and "true" also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use "strict=true" don't get a tooltip although the head of the id-col still turns to a red color regardless of this setting (7) when applying celltext that has whitespace but is not double- quoted Yata will add the quotes and issue a notice that the text has been changed if "true"; otherwise Yata will add